python3statement/pycon-2017/proposal.md

 2. The gotchas and old solutions
 --------------------------------

-We'll dive into various solutions that were available as of mid 2016 if you wished to release a Python 3 only package.
-While it is possible to tag wheels as being Python 3 only, a Python 2 installation with pip `<9.0` will consider the latest `.tar.gz` of a package as the "most recent version".
-It will treat it as compatible with Python 2, thereby breaking users' systems after they upgrade (without any warning being given).
+We'll dive into the various solutions that were available as of mid-2016 for releasing a Python 3 only package.

+Even then, you could tag wheels as being Python 3 only, but that approach will break if you also release a `.tar.gz`.
+Pip `<9.0` considers the latest `.tar.gz` of a package as the "most recent version", regardless of which Python version is invoking pip.
+Then, the new, "once-compatible"  version will be seen as _still_ compatible with Python 2, thereby breaking users' systems when they upgrade (and will give no warning about what is happening).
 Worse, if even one dependency upgrades in this manner, that will still be enough to break users' systems.

-Several workarounds are possible.
+Several workarounds were possible then.
 This includes (META: we should give examples for each)

 Do Nothing
 ~~~~~~~~~~

 Do nothing.
-Just release your new package that uses Python 3 only feature.
+Just release your new package that uses some Python 3 only
+available on.

 It's super easy.
 You just need to release.

+But this approach is not without drawbacks: some users and dependees'
-The drawbacks is that some users (dependees' maintainers) will chase you to the
-end of the world with a chainsaw because you broke their system.
-You likely
+maintainers will chase you to the end of the world with a chainsaw because you
-don't want that.
+broke their systems.
+You likely don't want that.

 Example: Nikolas

 Change your package name
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Of course instead of releasing a new version you can decide to make a full new package with a new name.
+Instead of releasing a new version, you can release a "new" package with a new name, that just happens to contain the same functionality as your "once-compatible" package.

-Then it's obvious from the package name on which system your users are working.
+In this case, it's obvious for users which packages are to be used with which Python systems.

-Though it needs all user to become _aware_ of the new name, and migrate to it _explicitely_.
-It will also invalidate most of the user habits and already available documentation available online.
+The downside to this is that, all users need to know that the new name exists, and explicitly migrate to it explicitly everywhere on which they relied on the previous library.
+In this action, you invalidate many users' habits, their code, and much of the documentation that already exists online.

 Example: ???